saliei/saliei.github.io/content/posts/spack-package-manager.md

 	It's a simple idea but not at all easy to implement."
 ---
-Recently I gave a talk/mini workshop on [spack](https://github.com/spack/spack) package manager at SKAO ([available here](https://saliei.io/spack-workshop)), which forced me to dig into the core of spack.
+Recently I gave a talk/mini workshop on [spack](https://github.com/spack/spack) package manager at SKAO ([available here](https://saliei.io/spack-workshop)), for which I dug into the core of spack.
 Spack boasts itself as the package manager for HPC, and it really is.
 The idea is straightforward, streamline what we normally do when compiling and installing software manually on HPC systems using Python.
 It's a simple idea but not at all easy to implement.
 Compiling software is not an easy task, especially the scientific software and the ones that are designed to run on HPC systems on a large scale.
 Oftentimes, there are a lot of subtleties, and how it's compiled can significantly affect the performance.
 At the core of spack, there is the concretizer which builds the DAG (Directed Acyclic Graph) for the dependencies.
-The way it achieves this is interesting, package recipes are written in Python, and especially, they subclass the core class of a specific build system, for example, CMake.
+The way it achieves this is interesting, package recipes are written in Python, and they subclass a specific build system, for example, CMake.
 The package dependencies with their constraints are written with `depends_on` directives, and they can be conditioned with a `when` argument, for example, a package may depend on the Intel Math Kernel Libraries (MKL) as its BLAS backend when specifically